ys010/blog/_posts/2024-11-20-extremely-small-subsets.md

 4. For completeness, we should add a 4th case, **Hierarchical No Pooling**: the red and white wines are modeled independently, and the coefficients for each wine type are estimated separately.
 The model still imposes a hierarchical structure, but the posteriors for each wine type are sampled independently resulting in independent set of mean $${\mu}_{\text{red}}$$, $${\mu}_{\text{white}}$$

 The first metric we'll use is the **Leave-One-Out Cross-Validation (LOO-CV)** scores, which estimate the model’s out-of-sample predictive accuracy.
-Lower LOO-CV scores indicate better predictive performance (todo: elaborate on the confidence interval here)
+Higher LOO-CV scores indicate better predictive performance (todo: elaborate on the confidence interval here)

 | Model                            | Red Wines     | White Wines    | Both Wines     |
 | -------------------------------- | ------------- | -------------- | -------------- |